railsuser2014/openobject-doc-book-en/source/developer/1_1_Introduction/3_configuration.rst

 Server Configuration File
 -------------------------

-The server configuration file .terp_serverrc is used to save server startup options.
-For the version 5.X configuration file is .openerp_serverrc.
+The server configuration file .openerp_serverrc is used to save server startup options.
 Here is the list of the available options:

 :interface:
     Address to which the server will be bound